The problem with plastic

 Large quantities of plastic are also found in coastal areas, which are crucial for sea turtle reproduction; nesting females emerge onto land to lay their eggs, and after about two months, hatchlings emerge and make their way to the ocean.
 Plastic at nesting grounds can cause obstruction and entanglement to both nesting females and emerging hatchlings.
 Large pieces of plastic and debris may make it difficult for ascending turtles to lay their eggs, affecting nesting success and the overall reproductive output at a nesting beach.
 For emerging hatchlings, entanglement in or obstruction by debris can increase the likelihood of predation and dehydration, potentially leading to injury and mortality.
 Additionally, these tiny turtles will need all their energy when they enter the ocean and start the ‘swim frenzy’.
 This is a highly important stage where hatchlings swim continuously for a day or two until they reach offshore currents, which transport them away from land and out into the relatively safe open ocean.
 Any energy that gets wasted as a result of trying to get around, through or over obstacles and detangling could reduce their ability to run the gauntlet of predators waiting in the shallow water off the beach.
-Naturally, only approximately about 1 in 1000 hatchling turtles will survive to adulthood but interactions with human debris at this early life-stage could reduce this survival rate even further.
+Naturally, only approximately 1 in 1000 hatchling turtles will survive to adulthood but interactions with human debris at this early life stage could reduce this survival rate even further.

 Plastic fragments, in particular microplastics, can also alter the specific conditions needed for beaches to provide a suitable nesting environment.
 As hatchling success and sex ratio is influenced by temperature, alterations to the incubating environment could negatively affect the development of hatchlings, the proportion of males to females produced, and mortality rates.
-Plastics, particularly those containing dark pigment, warm up when exposed to heat, and their presence within the sand may increase the nest temperature, potentially leading to a higher proportion of female hatchlings being produced.
+Plastics, particularly those containing a dark pigment, warm up when exposed to heat, and their presence within the sand may increase the nest temperature, potentially leading to a higher proportion of female hatchlings being produced.
 This phenomenon has already been observed as a result of rising temperatures related to climate change, but plastic debris could exacerbate the issue.
-Nevertheless, research is still under way to determine what type and quantities of plastic would be required to alter the incubating environment and negatively impact sea turtle reproduction.
+Nevertheless, research is still underway to determine what type and quantities of plastic would be required to alter the incubating environment and negatively impact sea turtle reproduction.
 Further, chemical additives found in plastic can also be transferred to the incubating environment potentially causing detrimental effects to the health of sea turtles.

 With so many negative impacts, it is easy for the problem of plastic pollution to seem so huge and widespread that the damage is irreparable.
 Yet, many of us working on the issue feel it is not too late.
 Indeed we are seeing a rise in the cases of sea turtles ingesting and getting entangled in plastic, but there has also been a rapidly growing grass-roots movement to tackle the issue from the bottom up.
-Pressure is building on businesses and governments to mitigate the waste created by unnecessary plastic packaging on food and other goods, and there has been a huge uptake in the number of individuals saying ‘No!’ to single-use disposable items, such as drinks bottles, cutlery, shopping bags and drinking straws.
-The age-old mantra of ‘Reduce, Reuse, Recycle’ is one which many of us will be familiar with but perhaps forget to strive for the first, and most effective, step of reducing our plastic consumption.
-There are now many alternatives to plastic products and making simple changes in our everyday lives, for example by using refillable water bottles, reusable cloth bags and declining unnecessary plastic packaging, can lead to a significant reduction in waste.
+Pressure is building on businesses and governments to mitigate the waste created by unnecessary plastic packaging on food and other goods, and there has been a huge uptake in the number of individuals saying ‘No!’ to single-use disposable items, such as drinks bottles, cutlery, shopping bags, and drinking straws.
+The age-old mantra of ‘Reduce, Reuse, Recycle’ is one which many of us will be familiar with but perhaps forget to strive for the first, and most effective, the step of reducing our plastic consumption.
+There are now many alternatives to plastic products and making simple changes in our everyday lives, for example by using refillable water bottles, reusable cloth bags, and declining unnecessary plastic packaging can lead to a significant reduction in waste.

 Ghost gear collection initiatives, such as Net-WorksTM, integrate business with conservation by enabling local people to earn an income collecting derelict fishing nets from the ocean and recycling them into products like carpets.
 This ‘circular economy’ approach is growing in popularity and gives cause for hope that plastic may one day be seen as a valuable resource, rather than something to be discarded.
 Cleaning up what has already entered the environment is another approach to tackle plastic pollution.
-Citizen-led beach cleans not only remove vast quantities of litter from our coastlines, but they have also been proven to improve ocean literacy, particularly in children, as well as leading to positive changes in behaviours and attitudes.
+Citizen-led beach cleans not only remove vast quantities of litter from our coastlines, but they have also been proven to improve ocean literacy, particularly in children, as well as lead to positive changes in behaviours and attitudes.
 As with any great environmental issue, it is important that people feel empowered to create change and contribute to the solution, not just the problem.
-The tangible nature of plastic pollution means that it is visible in our everyday lives and the public are easily connected to it.
+The tangible nature of plastic pollution means that it is visible in our everyday lives and the public is easily connected to it.
 This has inspired many to become aware of the other threats faced by our oceans in such a way that plastic pollution has inadvertently become a catalyst for marine conservation.

-With the tipping point looming, it is of great importance that we remain proactive in capitalising on this new found awareness and continue gathering evidence, developing policies, pressuring governments and designing innovative solutions.
+With the tipping point looming, it is of great importance that we remain proactive in capitalising on this newfound awareness and continue gathering evidence, developing policies, pressuring governments, and designing innovative solutions.
 Above all, we must remain optimistic that the plastic tide can be turned.

 Beckwith, V. K., & Fuentes, M. M. P. B. (2018).
 Microplastic at nesting grounds used by the northern Gulf of Mexico loggerhead recovery unit.
 Marine Pollution Bulletin, 131(January), 32–37. doi:10.1016/j.marpolbul.2018.04.001